:: For the past few weeks, I’ve had writing angst.

 Basically, while waiting for the new key to arrive, I was physically unable to make words in the ways that I was used to.

-Looking back now, I realize that the broken keyboard was a physical manifestation of my writer angst.
+Looking back now, I realize that the broken keyboard was a physical manifestation of my writing angst.

 Then I got my replacement key and fixed the keyboard problem myself.
 I stared at my computer, completely angsty and unmotivated once again.
 What was going on?